2Michaels360 Central Park W., nr. 96th St., Ste. 16H; 212-662-5358; 2michaelsdesign.com

 Traditional with a twist is Baratta’s M.O.
 Every room is steeped in color and pattern-on-pattern layers.
 He’s been known to put a cobalt-blue chandelier in an otherwise classic dining room.

-Designer Ariel Ashe and architect Reinaldo Leandro take “a youthful but not young” approach to their growing list of high-end projects, which include sprucing up a London townhouse and a Martha’s Vineyard country home.
-The duo strikes a collaborative rapport with clients (among them Kristen Bell and Seth Meyers) and livens up spaces with playful pieces: a glowing LOL sign on a fireplace mantel or a neon chevron rug in the center of a living room
+Designer Ariel Ashe and architect Reinaldo Leandro take “a youthful but not young” approach to their projects.
+The duo strikes a collaborative rapport with clients and livens up spaces with playful pieces: a glowing LOL sign on a fireplace mantel or a neon chevron rug in the center of a living room.

 Aurélien Gallet13 Gramercy Park S., at Irving Pl., Ste.
 2F; 212-228-2281; aureliengallet.com